checkmarx-ltd/cx-flow/docs/CxIAST-Integration.md

 --branch="develop"
 ```

-You can also pass the parameters that you want to set in application.yml
+You can also pass the jira parameters that you want to set in application.yml for example:
-for example:

 ```
 java -jar cx-flow.jar